HAPPY EVOLUTION – 10 steps to health, happiness and the balance

 Sport as therapy

-Sport can also be a form of meditation, if we do it consciously.
+Sport can also be a form of meditation if we do it consciously.
 Whether doing some exercises on a mat or running, we might have the only chance to be alone and to escape from the rush of life.
 A lot of women observe that they change the attitude towards their bodies, despite having a few extra kilos or a bit of cellulite.
 We can see it when we take part in a running event.
 Women don’t hide their thighs or shoulders under their clothes.
 Sport and having more and more small victories makes us feel more and more self-confident.
 Sport also teaches us to respect our bodies that are to serve us our whole life.
-If we want to have a healthy and happy time wehicle, we need to love it and accept it.
+If we want to have a healthy and happy time vehicle, we need to love it and accept it.
 Our positive attitude and our commitment to physical exercises will make us slimmer.
 Our face will shine.
 The sugar level in our blood will be lower and our brain will get more oxygen.
-It happens so also because of the fact that when we sweat and move the muscles, we get rid of toxins from our lymphatic system.
-Although, a lot of people don’t like sweating, it is a great way of detoxifying our bodies and opening the pores in our skin.
+It happens so also because of the fact that when we sweat and move our muscles, we get rid of toxins from our lymphatic system.
+Although a lot of people don’t like sweating, it is a great way of detoxifying our bodies and opening the pores in our skin.